Vinai/currency-info/README.md

 # Currency Info

 This repository offers an easy way to get the data required to display money values in a given currency.

+Sometimes a currency package that provides all things about currency is overkill, when all you want to do is display a currency.
+PHP can natively nicely format currency values, but it doesn't know about the default fraction digits for example.
+This is what this package can be used for.
+It does not provide any functionality in regards to conversion or division or such.
+All it does it is provides some information about a given currency.

 ## Installation